ingan274/Bamazon-CLI/README.md

 Selecting "Add to Inventory" will prompt you to enter the product ID of the product you would like to update, followed by the number of units you would like to add.
 The stock quantity of that item will be immediately updated.

-Lastly, selecting "Add New Product" will prompt you to enter the name, department, price and stock quantity of the product you would like to add.
+Lastly, selecting "Add New Product" will prompt you to enter the name, department (Limited by what departments are approved by the Supervisor), price and stock quantity of the product you would like to add.

 Select "Quit" if you would like to exit the Manager view.